ursi-2020/gestion-promotion/docs/api.md

 - Tables registering all promotions
     - one for ecommerce promotions
     - one for magasin promotions
+    - one for targeted clients
+    - one for targeted products of clients
 - A table registering all clients given by CRM
 - Tables registering all products given by catalogue-produit
     - one for all products